rost929/DesignPatterns/README.md

 - Principles: Yagni, Dry, etc.
 - Design Patterns.
 - OOP
-- TypeScript, always thinking that finally we have JavaScript finally, then we should be careful always at the coding time.
+- TypeScript, always thinking that finally we have JavaScript, then we should be careful always at the coding time.

 # Tasks: